nervana21/bitcoin-rpc-codegen/docs/designNotes.md

 The crate is named `rpc_api` due to name clashing with the name `core`

 The crate is named `rpc_metrics` due to name clashing with other crates named `metrics`

+The create is named `rpc-cli` due to name clashing with the name `cli`